MA in Remote Sensing & Geospatial Sciences

-The Environmental Remote Sensing & Geographic Information Systems (ERS/GIS) program is designed for students with diverse natural science and social science backgrounds who desire specialized training in the use of remote sensing and Geographic Information Systems (GIS) in environmental and natural resource analysis and management.
-Instruction addresses the theory and methods used in remote sensing and GIS and their practical applications.
-Students are trained for careers in the private, public, and nonprofit sectors where there is increasing demand for professionals with advanced technical skills who can organize and analyze spatial environmental data.
-Applicants to the ERS/GIS program must have completed calculus through integration and statistics through multiple regression.
+The Remote Sensing & Geospatial Sciences (RS & GS) MA program is designed for students with diverse natural science and social science backgrounds who desire specialized training in the use of remote sensing and Geographic Information Systems (GIS) in environmental and natural resource analysis and management.
+The curriculum is designed to train students in both the underlying theory and application of remote sensing (e.g., image processing), spatial analytical methods (e.g., spatial statistics), and digital cartography and geographic information systems.
+Students are trained for careers in the private, public, and nonprofit sectors where there is high demand for professionals with advanced technical skills who can organize and analyze spatial data sets.
+Applicants to the RS & GS program are expected to have basic competency in calculus and statistics.
 Candidates who do not have the required quantitative skills may be admitted, but they will be required to do independent work or additional coursework to acquire the necessary background.
 Students should consult the director of graduate studies to ascertain if they have the required background.

-At least ten courses (40 degree credits) must be completed as follows:
+At least eight courses (32 credits) must be completed as follows:

-- CAS GE 502 Field Measurements for Remote Sensing
+- CAS GE 501 Advanced Topics in Remote Sensing

 - CAS GE 505 Geographic Information Systems (GIS)

-- GRS GE 640 Digital Image Processing—Remote Sensing
+- GRS GE 640 Digital Image Processing in Remote Sensing

-- GRS GE 645 Physical Models in Remote Sensing
+- GRS GE 645 Physical Models of Remote Sensing

 - GRS GE 648 Remote Sensing of Vegetation

-- GRS GE 805 Spatial Analysis Using Geographic Information Systems (GIS)
+- GRS GE 805 Spatial Data Analysis Using Geographic Information Systems

 There is no foreign language requirement for this degree.